 - Erb’s Palsy

 Erb’s palsy is a brachial plexus injury where the nerves in the upper arm are damaged.
 This damage is commonly referred to as a “rupture” of the nerve.
 Symptoms of Erb’s palsy include full or partial paralysis, loss of regular motor functions, and lowered grip strength in the wounded arm.
-As the rupture of nerves is a more severe injury, Erb’s palsy requires a newborn be treated by one of the following methods: medication, surgery, physical therapy, and rubbing of the injured arm.
+As the rupture of nerves is a more severe injury, it requires a newborn be treated by one of the following methods: medication, surgery, physical therapy, and rubbing of the injured arm.

 - Klumpke’s Palsy

-Neuroma is a condition where excessive scar tissue surrounds a portion of the brachial plexus.
+Neuroma is where excessive scar tissue surrounds a portion of the brachial plexus.
 The scar tissue acts as a barrier between the affected nerve and muscles of the body.
 Neuroma can cause the brachial plexus to be unable to accomplish its goal of controlling a person’s arm.
 This has been proven treatable using neurolysis, a cure that utilizes hot and cold packs to clear up scar tissue.
 In severe cases, neurolysis may be ineffective, in which case surgery is the only option.

 Cause of Brachial Plexus Birth Injuries

 While brachial plexus birth injuries are not entirely avoidable, many of these injuries are caused by the practicing doctor’s delivery of the baby.
 The single leading cause of brachial plexus birth injuries is when a doctor tries to force a baby out of its mother in an unnatural or unhealthy manner.
-Doctors may misuse forceps and vacuum extraction tools, which can cause a brachial plexus injury in an infant.
+Medical professional may misuse forceps and vacuum extraction tools, which can cause a brachial plexus injury in an infant.
 Even when delivering a baby by hand, a doctor may end up applying incorrect pressure on a mother’s body, forcing a baby into an injury-prone placement.